RIM's first loss in 7 years dims outlook further: analysts

 COMPETITION STINGS

-RIM faces increasing competition across all its products -- from Apple Inc's iPhone 4S and the new iPad, smartphones using Microsoft's Windows software and cheaper smartphones powered by Google Inc's Android, said Canaccord Genuity analysts.
+RIM faces increasing competition across all its products -- from Apple Inc's (AAPL.O) iPhone 4S and the new iPad, smartphones using Microsoft's (MSFT.O) Windows software and cheaper smartphones powered by Google Inc's (GOOG.O) Android, said Canaccord Genuity analysts.

 Analysts at Canaccord Genuity, Barclays Capital, Nomura, BMO, RBC and Credit Suisse slashed their price targets on the U.S.-listed shares of the company.